-REACH Edmonton Council for Safe Communities is a community-based coordinating council, working to make Edmonton a safer city in one generation, by focusing on crime prevention initiatives.
-REACH Edmonton works with organizations, agencies, community groups and individual Edmontonians; bringing them together to realize their innovative ideas for crime prevention.
+REACH Edmonton Council for Safe Communities is a community-based coordinating council working to make Edmonton a safer city in one generation.
+Their focus is on crime prevention initiatives.
+REACH Edmonton works with organizations, agencies, community groups and individual Edmontonians to realize their innovative ideas for crime prevention.

 The work of the taskforce was summarized in the 2009 REACH Report, which contains nine recommendations to make Edmonton a safer community.

-The recommendations focused on investing in youth and children, driving change in the coordination and delivery of programs to reduce crime, and seeking out and developing community leaders who support and promote a preventative approach to community safety.
+The recommendations focused on investing in youth and children; driving change in the coordination and delivery of programs to reduce crime; and, seeking out and developing community leaders who support and promote prevention.

 REACH is not an acronym.
 The name was chosen to reflect reaching out to help and include all Edmontonians, and reaching for new goals and ways of working.